 g. proof of checking account, savings book, or time deposit for the last 3 (three) months in the name of the Sponsor of at least Rp200,000,000; and

 h. color photograph on a white background of the head of the corporation.

 Other Important Documents

-Whenever a foreigner holding a KITAS or KITAP wants to leave Indonesia for a short period, they are required to apply for a exit/re-entry permit from the immigration office, if they don't already have one.
+Whenever a foreigner holding an ITAS or ITAP wants to leave Indonesia for a short period, they are required to apply for an exit/re-entry permit from the immigration office, if they don't already have one.
 The permit is stamped into your passport.
 A multiple exit/re-entry permit allows you to leave and reenter Indonesia as many times as needed during the validity of the permit.
 For ITAS holders, the permit can be issued for 6 months or 1 year.

 It normally takes 2-3 working days to process your Exit/Re-entry Permit.
 To apply you'll need:

 - Official form - Perdim 25: Formulir Izin Masuk Kembali dan Pemulangan